Certified EHR Technology

 Although CQMs are reported separately from Meaningful Use measures, all Eligible Hospitals are still required to report CQMs in order to demonstrate Meaningful Use.
 The reporting period for CQMs is the same as the Meaningful Use EHR reporting period for that Program Year.

-All Eligible Hospitals are required to report on 16 of 29 CQMs finalized in 2014 (exit DHS) in the Stage 2 rule (exit DHS).
+All Eligible Hospitals are required to report on 16 of 29 CQMs finalized in 2014 in the Stage 2 rule.
 Wisconsin Medicaid recommends Eligible Hospitals report on the priority CQMs identified in Attachment 5 (PDF, 491 KB).